Labor Day Email Techniques To Inspire Your Campaigns

 Speaking about originality, it always helps to flex your creative muscles and come up with something funny or unexpected even if your products are 100% associated with Labor Day.

 For example, Casper sells sleep products, mattresses included.
 Can you imagine something more Labor Day-related?
-Yet, one year, they decided to ditch usual templates and sent this:
+Yet, one year, they decided to ditch the usual templates and sent this:

 Labor Day email from Casper that promotes free paper sailboats with every order and plays on the Sale/Sail homophony